groussea/sand6py/README.md

 # About

-This software contains a minimalist C++ implementation of the algorithms described in the document *A Semi-Implicit Material Point Method for the Continuum Simulation of Granular Materials*.
+This software contains a C++ implementation of the algorithms described in the document *A Semi-Implicit Material Point Method for the Continuum Simulation of Granular Materials*.

 ## Contents